erglo/wow-mission-report-button-plus/README.md

 + [x] Legion: see details about Demon Invasions
 + [x] BfA: see details about Faction and N'Zoth Assaults as well as your Covenant Renown status
 + [x] Shadowlands: see details about Covenant Assaults in The Maw
-+ [x] Dragonflight: see details about your Major Faction Renown Level progress and Dragon Isles events
++ [x] Dragonflight: see a summary about your Major Faction Renown Level progress and Dragon Isles events

 ### Chat